kaushik88/kaushik88.github.io/_posts/2016-06-22-intuition.md

 3. **When Your Decisions Don't Pan Out** - The first thing that happens when our intuitions go wrong is that we stop trusting ourselves and what we think we know.
 This becomes a very dangerous proposition as this leads to one of the following two scenarios -

 	a.
-You start pulling people about what you should do; you feel uneasy/queasy when you do that. <br/>
+You start polling people about what you should do; you feel uneasy/queasy when you do that. <br/>

 	b.
 You back out - When faced with a big decision, your gut or instinct asks you to go for it while your distrust or fear is holding you back.